sph-mn/sace/other/considerations.md

     each root-to-leaf path yields a sentence unless modified by an operator. siblings multiply sentences; operators join or scope within a sentence. node-type driven expansion
-    more ad hoc rules; weak composability.
+    more ad hoc rules; weak composability. keyword inclusion choices read from head to leaf, it should as much as possible read like a correct ace sentence. sace does no pluralization, no article insertion, no guessing missing verbs. alternatives to "and" and "or" ("all of" and "any of") were added to make a very common case more readable ("and"/"or" are infix, they dont compose well as prefixes and there was no alternative)